pritulaziah/kanji-react-icons/README.md

 import * as kanji from "kanji-react-icons/dist/kanji";
 // Katakana
 import * as katakana from "kanji-react-icons/dist/katakana";
-// Harigana
+// hiragana
-import * as harigana from "kanji-react-icons/dist/harigana";
+import * as harigana from "kanji-react-icons/dist/hiragana";
 // All
 import * as allKanji from "kanji-react-icons";
 // What u need